 videolectures.net and Youtube are two primary resources

-SlidesLive has a decent library of interesting conference talks (including some of ICLR talks)
+SlidesLive has a decent library of interesting conference talks (including some of the ICLR talks)

 3. Conference Proceedings